 Financing local SMEs

-The DGGF 'Financing Local SMEs' is an initiative from the Dutch Ministry of Foreign Affairs.
-It aims to improve access to finance for 'missing middle' SMEs in selected DGGF countries.
-The 'missing middle' refers to entrepreneurs whose financing needs are not served by microfinance or conventional capital market players.
+The DGGF 'Financing Local SMEs' is an initiative from the Dutch Ministry of Foreign Affairs and aims to improve access to finance for 'missing middle' SMEs in selected DGGF countries.
+The 'missing middle' refers to entrepreneurs who have outgrown microfinance, are too small or risky for conventional financial market players or lack the growth or return on investment sought by traditional venture capital players2.
 Greater access to finance enables local SMEs to grow and thus contributes to sustainable development in frontier markets.
 DGGF particularly aims to invest in young or female entrepreneurs and entrepreneurs in fragile states.

 The DGGF ‘Financing Local SMEs’ aims to reach the missing middle via two different ways:

 Would you like to know more about DGGF’s impact to date?
 Read the impact report 'Enabling entrepreneurship in frontier markets'.